Last updated on March 16, 2026

 Cavern of Souls

 Slivers have been around in Magic since, well, almost forever!
-They’re a unique tribe of creatures that each act as a lord for themselves, giving each other sliver including themselves a buff usually in the form of a keyword ability.
-One sliver gives trample, the other haste, another flying, and they add up to create massive creatures out of one another.
+They’re a unique collection of creatures that each act as hivemind, giving each other sliver a buff (usually in the form of a keyword ability).
+One sliver gives trample, another haste, another flying, and they add up to create massive creatures out of one another.

-This is a heavily cEDH-influenced list that seeks to combo off with cards like Sliver Queen, Training Ground, and Cloudshredder Sliver to create infinite mana to then blow up the entire table.
+This is a heavily cEDH-influenced list that seeks to combo off with cards like Sliver Queen, Training Grounds, and Cloudshredder Sliver to create infinite mana to then blow up the entire table.

 #4.
 Tasigur Turbo Ad Nauseum